RangerMauve/mqtt-regex/README.md

 	user/bob: {id:"bob", path: []}
 	user/bob/ishungry: {id: "bob", path: ["ishungry"]

-#### device/#/status/+name
+#### device/+/+/component/+type/#path
 Not all wildcards need to be associated with a parameter, and it could be useful to just use plain MQTT topics.
-In this example you might only care about the status of some part of a device, and are willing to ignore the rest of the path.
+In this example you might only care about the status of some part of a device, and are willing to ignore a part of the path.
 Here are some examples of what this might be used with:

-	device/deviceversion/deviceidhere/component/infrared/status/active: {name:active}
+	device/deviceversion/deviceidhere/component/infrared/status/active: {type:"infrared",path: ["status","active"]}